mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/data-science-engine/2.0.0/quick-start/index.md

     Figure 1 - Open new Jupyter window

     This will open a new window or tab in the browser for JupyterLab.
-Log in using the password specified during the installation of the {{ model.packageName }} package in **Service -> Jupyter Password** option or use `jupyter` by default.
+Log in using the password if specified during the installation of the {{ model.packageName }} package in **Service -> Jupyter Password** option.

 1. In JupyterLab, create a new notebook by selecting **File > New > Notebook**: